This part-time Professional MBA is structured into two tiers:

 The Business Core offers essential economic and business administration expertise alongside up-to-date management and leadership tools and techniques with emphasis on the concept of responsible leadership.

 Subsequently, participants choose one of the specialization options - enabling them to study a specific industry or function in depth.

 To maximize the opportunities for networking, we are pooling the participants of the various specializations of the Professional MBA during the Business Core*.
 This increases the variety of professional perspectives and the number of business contacts.

-* Exception: Due to compact scheduling needs, the Professional MBA in Energy Management, Health Care Management, Public Auditing and Social Management is taught independently of other specializations.
+* Exception: due to compact scheduling needs, the Professional MBA Health Care Management and Public Auditing are taught independently of the other specializations.

 The program starts with team building, helping you to get to know your classmates, reflect on your development needs and understand how best to contribute to high-performing teams.

 Two weeks before the start of the Business Core, participants will be asked to complete an online self-assessment.
 Apart from showing a student's current strengths and weaknesses, this analysis will also be helpful later when it comes to identifying potential and possible approaches to problem solving.
 In addition, the self-assessment will provide a basis for reflecting on different behavior patterns, strengths and challenges, and can be used to draw conclusions about a participant's leadership behavior, social skills, behavior under stress and conflict-handling skills.
 A personal introduction during the first module will teach students to interpret the results and identify avenues for action.
 Thus, each student will be able to see how he or she grows as an executive in the course of the Business Core.